Taking care of a valuable collection when moving in Vancouver

 If you have items like gems or stones, consider getting them set by a local artisan jeweller.
 You can also do this on your own, and sell them on a site like Etsy to create value out of them on the side.
 Or wear them yourself if they’re that beautiful!

 You can also get crafty with other things!
 Baseball cards can be turned into a mobile (for the man cave, of course!), and trophies can also use the museum-style glass boxes mentioned above.
 This can make for more ‘classy’ display pieces on shelves or mantles.
-And hey, if it’s action figurines you don’t want to give up, but also don’t want in a box, you could make a cool action figure lamp, as seen on the Instructables site:http://www.instructables.com/id/action-figure-lamp/ .
+And hey, if it’s action figurines you don’t want to give up, but also don’t want in a box, you could make a cool action figure lamp, as seen on the Instructables site:https://www.instructables.com/id/action-figure-lamp/ .
 The idea is to make your memorable pieces something you can look at daily.

 Get in touch with a local Vancouver moving company that prioritizes your valuables!